ms-iot/content/Resources/contribute/topic-guidance.md

 Our build system supports liquid templates (those sections with the % signs in them).
 This allows us to include commonly used snippets or insert a bit of html without needing to write it in manually.
 The plus side is it allows us to use common things (think nice looking grid layouts or tables) or include a common sample in several different docs without copy/pasting.

 These templates need to live within the _includes folder in the root, and are referenced by `{% include redirect-dc.html %}` which will insert whatever that file is at this point in your article.
 You can add arguments or content to the include call.

-TODO: add examples.
+Examples on usage of [liquid basics](https://help.shopify.com/themes/liquid/basics) and the [liquid cheatsheet](http://cheat.markdunkley.com/) are a few pages that I find useful to learn about Liquid.